Child Custody Lawyers in Philadelphia

 • Whether there has been domestic violence in the home.

-As Philadelphia child custody lawyers, our goal is to ensure that the custody arrangement serves the child’s best interests, which generally means that both parents are involved meaningfully in the child’s life, however that can be arranged.
+As child custody lawyers, our goal is to ensure that the custody arrangement serves the child’s best interests, which generally means that both parents are involved meaningfully in the child’s life, however that can be arranged.

 Child Custody Lawyers Serving Parents in the Philadelphia Area Since 1981